lslezak/monkey_scripts/README.md

   http://commons.oreilly.com/wiki/index.php/Greasemonkey_Hacks) book contains
   several examples and good tips for writing you own scripts
-- https://openuserjs.org/ contains a lot of community scripts (but be careful, keep in mind that those scripts have access to the cookies, local data, etc... so they can easily steal your passwords or other sensitive data)
+- https://openuserjs.org/ contains a lot of community scripts (but be careful, keep in mind that those scripts have access to your cookies, stored passwords etc... so they can easily steal your passwords or other sensitive data!)

 ## Available User Scripts